-Showing sincere appreciation is one of the easiest ways to build a closer relationship with your customers.
+Showing sincere appreciation is one of the easiest ways to build a closer relationship with buyers as they move through your customer journey map.
 It’s simple, but remarkably few companies ever take the time to genuinely thank customers for their business.

 In this pursuit, thanking customers for their purchase goes a long way.
-In fact, 68% of businesses have lost a customer because they feel a company is indifferent to them, and nearly half of American consumers say appreciation for them as a customer is an indispensable part of providing excellent care.
+In fact, 68% of businesses have lost a customer because they feel a company is indifferent to them, and nearly half of US consumers say customer appreciation is an indispensable part of providing excellent care.

-Being purposeful and personal when thanking your customers can help showcase the human aspect of your brand, create connections, and build customer loyalty.
+Being purposeful and personal when thanking your customers can help showcase the human aspect of your brand, create connections, and build customer retention.

 How to thank your customers

 Sending the perfect thank you doesn’t need to be complicated.
-In fact, most consumers don’t have a high bar when it comes to appreciation: a study by TD Bank found that 60 percent of consumers said appreciation should be conveyed by saying thanks directly to the individual, while 44 percent agreed that thank yous should be personalized.
+In fact, most consumers don’t have a high bar when it comes to appreciation: a study by TD Bank found that 60% of consumers said appreciation should be conveyed by saying thanks directly to the individual, while 44% agreed that thank yous should be personalized.

 Show customers that there’s a real human behind the scenes and behind the screen.